Horticulture Chair 2023-2024: Ann Calder, Master Gardener

 SUMMER TIPS JULY 2023

-Photos by Jeannette Michelson (Click on photos to enlarge.)
+Photos by Jeannette Michelson (click on images to enlarge.)

 Watering plants in hot weather is crucial.
 Follow these tips from our Horticulture chair Ann Calder to help your plants thrive in the heat.